 Packing for the Trip

 - Pack light – carry-on if possible.
-If you need to check bags, make sure to pack all essential medications and one complete outfit in your carry-on.
-Include underwear and nightwear (optional- swimsuit and/or workout clothing)
+Check that your bag will fit your airline’s cabin bag allowance.
+If you need to check bags, make sure to pack all essential medications and one complete outfit in your personal item/carry-on.
+Include underwear and nightwear (optional- include swimsuit and/or workout clothing if cruising or heading to the beach)

 - Test your pack out a week ahead.
 Make sure all items coordinate, are clean and in repair.
 I like to take photos of particularly nice combinations to remember on the trip.